-A large percentage of Indian graduates are unemployable for lack of skills both technical and generic required by the employers.
-While most of the candidates get hired on the basis of their technical skills, they often get fired for lack of generic skills.
-It is the set of Generic/ Behavioural/ Soft/ Employability Skills that makes a difference to the productivity of the individual.
+A huge percentage of Indian graduates are unemployable due to lack of skills both technical and generic expected by the employers.
+While a maximum of the applicants gets hired on the grounds of their technical skills and often get fired due to lack of generic skills.
+It is the set of Generic/ Behavioural/ Soft/ Employability Skills that creates a diversity to the potency of the individual.

-MEPSC is targeting to train and certify approximately 4.75 lakhs trainees, develop and frame 50 Qualifications Packs (QPs)/National Occupational Standards (NOS), and train more than 550 Trainers over next 10 years.
+MEPSC is targeting to train and certify nearly about 4.75 lakhs trainees by developing and framing 50 Qualifications Packs (QPs)/National Occupational Standards (NOS) including training of more than 550 Trainers over next 10 years.

 MEPSC shall be leading skill development initiatives in four key segments namely:-

-AIMA is represented on a number of policy making bodies of the Government of India and a number of National bodies / organisations.
-Some important ones are as under:
+AIMA is represented on a number of policy-making bodies of the Government of India and a number of National Bodies/Organisations ones are as under: